Electroweak form factors of large nuclei as BPS skyrmions: Abstract

 \section{Abstract}

-We employ the Bogomolnyi-Prasad-Sommerfield (BPS) Skyrme model within the framework of semi-classical quantization to compute both electromagnetic and neutral current form factors for heavy nuclei.
+We employ the Bogomolnyi-Prasad-Sommerfield (BPS) Skyrme model within the framework of semi-classical quantization as an effective model to compute both the electromagnetic and neutral current form factors for heavy nuclei.
 Our results show excellent agreement with the experimental data for low- to moderate momentum transfer.
 Further, we present an analytic expression of the neutral current form factor for generic nuclei, expressed as a power series in the momentum transfer.
-Our method provides an alternative to existing phenomenological approaches, and is particularly relevant for precision neutrino experiments where control over model-dependent systematics is essential for probing physics beyond the Standard Model.
+Our method provides an alternative to existing phenomenological approaches which, after fitting just one global radial parameter, allows for a surprisingly precise determination of the electroweak form factors at low momentum transfer for all heavy nuclei.
+Such a simple and robust description is particularly relevant for precision neutrino experiments, because it allows for a certain control over model-dependent systematics, which is essential for probing physics beyond the Standard Model.

 \prlsec{Introduction} While the electromagnetic charge distribution of atomic nuclei has been extensively studied through elastic electron scattering experiments, determining the neutron density distribution remains a significant challenge.
 Enhanced measurements of neutron densities would have profound implications for the equation of state of neutron-rich matter, which is crucial for understanding the structure and evolution of neutron stars \cite{Thiel:2019tkm, Reed:2021nqk}, as well as for deriving constraints of new physics beyond the Standard Model \cite{Barranco:2005yy, Dutta:2019eml}.
 Although precise experimental data exist for observables sensitive to neutron distributions--such as nuclear dipole polarizability \cite{Tamii:2011pv,Hashimoto:2015ema}--hadronic probes introduce model-dependent uncertainties that require careful analysis (see, e.g., Ref. \cite{Thiel:2019tkm}).